The fact that you're reading this means that you're a) literate,

-As he left, sandwiched between his two escorts, Blake took one last look back at the Admiral, searching for any flickers of
+As he left, sandwiched between his two escorts, Blake took one last look back at the Admiral, searching for any

-He had tried, using everything he remembered in combination with the more useful elements of the mysterious Mr.
+He had tried, using everything he remembered in combination with the more useful elements of the mysterious

-had made all too much sense.
+unfortunately it had made all too much sense.